Basic HTML Tags You Need To Know For SEO

 More importantly, the title tag is used by Google and Bing to understand the contents of the page—as a result, using keywords in the title tag can be helpful to rank for those keywords.
-The title tag is also displayed in the search result (though on rare occasions, Google will rewrite this).
+The title tag is also displayed in the search result (though Google may rewrite this).
 The more compelling and descriptive the title tag, the better your chances of getting people to click the search result and visit your website.
 If you want to encourage more people who see your website in a search result to visit your website, start with changing the title tag.

 There should be one—and only one—title tag on each page.
 If you have more than one title tag, you have a problem to address.
 However, Google will typically ignore the second title tag or combine the second title tag with the first.
 As well, most browsers will ignore the second title tag.